 In his November 1, 1838 report, Naval Lieutenant Edward W. Carpender recommended that Bird Island’s revolving white light composed of ten lamps and reflectors be converted into a fixed red light of just six lamps, without reflectors “so as to permit the light of all the lamps to be seen from every point of the compass.”
 Carpender also commented on the more than fifty buoys anchored in the immediate area, which though “numerous” were in his opinion necessary for the interests of commerce.

-At the behest of an Inspector Lewis, Keeper John Clark provided the following comments on the station in 1842.
-“The dwelling-house is tolerably comfortable, but requires new shingling and the chimneys smoke; the east and south side of the island are washing away fast.
+I.W.P.
+Lewis visited Bird Island in 1842 and noted that the light, contrary to Carpender’s recommendation, was still a revolving one.
+At the behest of Lewis, John Clark, the second keeper of the light, provided the following comments on the station: “The dwelling-house is tolerably comfortable, but requires new shingling and the chimneys smoke; the east and south side of the island are washing away fast.
 Last winter the stone wall on three sides was knocked away by the sea.
 I have been at work this summer rebuilding the wall on a more substantial scale.
 The superintendent allowed me forty dollars for the work… There is a well here, but no water.
 I am therefore obliged to boat my water from the mainland, over two miles distant, and carry all our clothing ashore to be washed.”
 Keeper Clark had been appointed in 1834 and earned an annual salary of $400.

-Notable changes to the lighthouse include the installation of a fourth-order Fresnel lens in 1856 and a new lantern in 1863.
-Extensive repairs and improvements were undertaken in 1867 and 1868, after the sea swept over the island in November 1866, filling the well and cellar, damaging the seawall and carrying away part of the enclosure fence.
-Despite repairs to the seawall, a vicious storm the following year reduced the station “from a condition of perfect order to that of a perfect wreck.”
-This storm prompted the construction of a stout 7-foot-tall seawall, three feet taller than its predecessor, to offer improved protection to the station.
+Notable changes to the lighthouse include the installation of a fourth-order Fresnel lens in 1856 and a new lantern room in 1863.
+Extensive repairs and improvements were undertaken in 1867 and 1868, after the sea swept over the island in November 1866, filling the well and cellar, damaging the seawall, and carrying away part of the enclosure fence.
+Despite repairs to the seawall, a storm on September 8, 1869 of unprecedented severity swept the island and reduced the station “from a condition of perfect order to that of a perfect wreck.”
+Outbuildings were carried away, the station’s barn moved, the boathouse tipped at an angle, and 280 feet of seawall destroyed.
+This storm prompted the construction of a stout five-foot-thick and seven-foot-tall seawall, three feet taller than its predecessor, to offer improved protection to the station.

 Zimri T. (“Toby”) Robinson took over as keeper of Bird Island in 1895.
 Keeper Robinson stayed at Bird Island until his petition to move to Ned’s Point was granted in 1912.
-“Uncle Toby,” as Robinson was affectionately known, asked for the transfer from Bird Island, because as he aged, it grew difficult for him to row out to the island.
+“Uncle Toby,” as Robinson was affectionately known, asked for the transfer from Bird Island because his advanced age made it difficult for him to row out to the island.
 When the transfer was put through, he also received a pay cut that reduced his salary by $50 to $500 per year.

 By the time the hurricane of 1938 raged across New England, Bird Island Lighthouse had already been decommissioned, its function having been replaced in 1933 by lighted buoys.
 The powerful storm surge accompanying the hurricane destroyed all structures on the island except for the lighthouse, which was the oldest of them all.

-Bird Island was sold at auction to Augustus Fisk in 1940.
+In 1940, the government offered Bird Island Lighthouse Reservation at auction, and on February 16, the highest of the seven bids received for the property was a $654 bid submitted by George Harmon of Bar Harbor, Maine.
+A month later, Augustus Fiske purchased the island.
 Later, in 1966, the town of Marion bought the island for $2,500 from his heirs.
-The town of Marion remains owner of its beloved landmark, Bird Island Lighthouse, which as history has shown, will require continual attention to save it from storms and deterioration.
+The town of Marion retains ownership of its beloved Bird Island Lighthouse, but as history has shown, continual attention will be required to save it from storms and deterioration.